Psychedelic Healing With Mindbloom

 Upon completion of the program, I was given three options: Continue treatment with a six- or 18-session pack, pause and integrate the experiences for a few weeks, or conclude treatment altogether.
 I decided to finish treatment and integrate the insights I gained in each of the six sessions.

-Do I feel as though my anxiety and mental health issues are completely healed?
+Do I feel as though my occasional mental health issues are completely healed?
 No. But I better understand how I can continue to heal them.
 I feel more at peace about a painful, ongoing situation with a difficult family member, and feel that the positive feelings and beliefs that I hold for the world around me—and those I love—are affirmed on a deeper level.

 Ketamine therapy, when used in conjunction with the proper preparation and integration techniques, can be a potent transformational tool for inner change.
 “In the next couple years, we’re going to see ketamine therapy quickly move into the mainstream of mental health, with study after study demonstrating its unique and superior results as a mental health treatment,” says Beynon.
 “The tools we need to fix the mental health crisis are right in front of us, we just need to let people use them.” mindbloom.com